LorenzoM1997/Deep-tic-tac-toe/README.md

 https://web.stanford.edu/~surag/posts/alphazero.html

 ## Contact
-Please write at lmambretti@ucdavis.edu if you need more information or if you are interested in developing more. (cause I am!)
+Please write at lorenz.m97@gmail.com if you need more information or if you are interested in developing more. (cause I am!)